 In 2006, when gold leafing regained its heritage designation, his father Kim Deok-hwan became the first holder of the title.
 In 2018, just before his father passed away, Kim was also awarded the same recognition.

 For four years after graduating from college, Kim had worked at Samsung Electronics as an engineer and designer of robots.
 The decision to resign could not have been easy.
 But sense of duty aside, Kim felt he was not suited to the corporate life.
 “While there were other capable engineers who could replace me in the company, my family’s craft would have been lost if I had not taken it on.
 I was convinced of its future business potential as well.
 When I started working in earnest, I realized that designing robots and handling gold leaf thinner than a micrometer — or 1/10,000 millimeters — were not that different.
-A single gold leaf layer is about 0.1 μm, and it is a kind of high tech to produce gold leaf, demonstrating that such an advanced technology was already developed in the distant past,” he said.
+A single gold leafis about 0.1 μm, and it is a kind of high tech to produce gold leaf, demonstrating that such an advanced technology was already developed in the distant past,” he said.

 “Our income was zero for the first three months.
 Fortunately, we were able to survive thanks to long-time customers who continued to order our products for their children and grandchildren living abroad.
 Things are much better now.
 Aside from orders for gold leaf imprinting, we develop and merchandise our own cultural products under the workshop brand,” he said.